International Union of Pure and Applied Chemistry: Nomenclature

-IUPAC committee has a long history of officially naming organic and inorganic compounds.
-IUPAC nomenclature is developed so that any compound can be named under one set of standardized rules to avoid duplicate names.
-The first publication on IUPAC nomenclature of organic compounds was A Guide to IUPAC Nomenclature of Organic Compounds in 1900, which contained information from the International Congress of Applied Chemistry.
+Scientists framed a systematic method for naming organic compounds based on their structures.
+Hence, the naming rules were formulated by IUPAC.

 Basic spellings

 IUPAC establishes rules for harmonized spelling of some chemicals to reduce variation among different local English-language variants.
 For example, they recommend "aluminium" rather than "aluminum", "sulfur" rather than "sulphur", and "caesium" rather than "cesium".

 Organic nomenclature

 IUPAC organic nomenclature has three basic parts: the substituents, carbon chain length, and chemical affix.
 The substituents are any functional groups attached to the main carbon chain.
 The main carbon chain is the longest possible continuous chain.
 The chemical affix denotes what type of molecule it is.
 For example, the ending ane denotes a single bonded carbon chain, as in "hexane" (C_{6}H_{14}).

 Another example of IUPAC organic nomenclature is cyclohexanol: